 Traditionally, in India, all yoga is for healing.
-Therapeutic yoga is an evolution of what I saw was needed, and what could easily be brought into hospitals.
-I have worked to create a way of teaching people who are very ill, combining simple propping, meditation and SOMETHING ELSE.
+Therapeutic yoga is an evolution of what could easily be brought into clinical settings .
+I have worked to create a way of teaching people who are very ill, combining simple propping, meditation and guide them to cultivate inner awareness.

 These gentle, practices are deeply relaxing.
 They turn off the stress—or fight/flight response and turn on the parasympathetic, or rest/digest response.
-When we get calm, the body starts to focus on mending.
-Then it’s about going inside, meeting whatever needs healing.
-We mentally scan the body and find the tension, meet it with the breath, soften and explore.
+When we get calm, the body starts to focus on mending. soften, and explore.
 TY is a time of bringing compassion and breath to those areas, along with guided meditation and soothing imagery.
 I have seen through my work how vital it is to the healing process to turn off the stress response.

-I see yoga as preventative and I always encourage people to not wait until they have an issue to fix.
-Instead, start now in a consistent yoga practice that will support better choices in everything from what you choose to eat to how you hold your body.
-Yoga reduces stress and brings balance to mind and body, promoting wellness and healing.
+Yoga is healing but also preventative and I always encourage people to not wait until they have an issue to find a “fix”.
+Instead, start now in a consistent yoga practice that will support better choices in everything from what you choose to eat , to how you hold your body.

 Private lessons both in-home and in-studio can be arranged by request.